huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Gets the name of the primary tileset for the currently-opened map.

-   :returns string: primary tileset name
+   :returns: primary tileset name
+   :rtype: string

 .. js:function:: map.setPrimaryTileset(tileset)

    Sets the primary tileset for the currently-opened map.

-   :param string tileset: the tileset name
+   :param tileset: the tileset name
+   :type tileset: string

 .. js:function:: map.getSecondaryTileset()

    Gets the name of the secondary tileset for the currently-opened map.

-   :returns string: secondary tileset name
+   :returns: secondary tileset name
+   :rtype: string

 .. js:function:: map.setSecondaryTileset(tileset)

    Sets the secondary tileset for the currently-opened map.

-   :param string tileset: the tileset name
+   :param tileset: the tileset name
+   :type tileset: string

 .. js:function:: map.getNumPrimaryTilesetTiles()

    Gets the number of tiles in the primary tileset for the currently-opened map.

-   :returns number: number of tiles
+   :returns: number of tiles
+   :rtype: number

 .. js:function:: map.getNumSecondaryTilesetTiles()

    Gets the number of tiles in the secondary tileset for the currently-opened map.

-   :returns number: number of tiles
+   :returns: number of tiles
+   :rtype: number

 .. js:function:: map.getNumPrimaryTilesetMetatiles()

    Gets the number of metatiles in the primary tileset for the currently-opened map.

-   :returns number: number of metatiles
+   :returns: number of metatiles
+   :rtype: number

 .. js:function:: map.getNumSecondaryTilesetMetatiles()

    Gets the number of metatiles in the secondary tileset for the currently-opened map.

-   :returns number: number of metatiles
+   :returns: number of metatiles
+   :rtype: number

 .. js:function:: map.getPrimaryTilesetPalettePreview(paletteIndex)

    Gets a palette from the primary tileset of the currently-opened map.

-   :param number paletteIndex: the palette index
+   :param paletteIndex: the palette index
+   :type paletteIndex: number
-   :returns array: array of colors.
+   :returns: array of colors.
 Each color is a 3-element RGB array
+   :rtype: array

 .. js:function:: map.setPrimaryTilesetPalettePreview(paletteIndex, colors, forceRedraw = true)

    Sets a palette in the primary tileset of the currently-opened map.
 This will NOT affect the true underlying colors--it only displays these colors in the map-editing area of Porymap.

-   :param number paletteIndex: the palette index
+   :param paletteIndex: the palette index
+   :type paletteIndex: number
-   :param array colors: array of colors.
+   :param colors: array of colors.
 Each color is a 3-element RGB array
+   :type colors: array
-   :param boolean forceRedraw: Redraw the elements with the updated palette.
+   :param forceRedraw: Redraw the elements with the updated palette.
 Defaults to ``true``.
 Redrawing the elements that use palettes is expensive, so it can be useful to batch together many calls to palette functions and only set ``redraw`` to ``true`` on the final call.
+   :type forceRedraw: boolean

 .. js:function:: map.getPrimaryTilesetPalettesPreview()

    Gets all of the palettes from the primary tileset of the currently-opened map.

-   :returns array: array of arrays of colors.
+   :returns: array of arrays of colors.
 Each color is a 3-element RGB array
+   :rtype: array

 .. js:function:: map.setPrimaryTilesetPalettesPreview(palettes, forceRedraw = true)

    Sets all of the palettes in the primary tileset of the currently-opened map.
 This will NOT affect the true underlying colors--it only displays these colors in the map-editing area of Porymap.

-   :param array palettes: array of arrays of colors.
+   :param palettes: array of arrays of colors.
 Each color is a 3-element RGB array
+   :type palettes: array
-   :param boolean forceRedraw: Redraw the elements with the updated palettes.
+   :param forceRedraw: Redraw the elements with the updated palettes.
 Defaults to ``true``.
 Redrawing the elements that use palettes is expensive, so it can be useful to batch together many calls to palette functions and only set ``redraw`` to ``true`` on the final call.
+   :type forceRedraw: boolean

 .. js:function:: map.getSecondaryTilesetPalettePreview(paletteIndex)

    Gets a palette from the secondary tileset of the currently-opened map.

-   :param number paletteIndex: the palette index
+   :param paletteIndex: the palette index
+   :type paletteIndex: number
-   :returns array: array of colors.
+   :returns: array of colors.
 Each color is a 3-element RGB array
+   :rtype: array

 .. js:function:: map.setSecondaryTilesetPalettePreview(paletteIndex, colors, forceRedraw = true)

    Sets a palette in the secondary tileset of the currently-opened map.
 This will NOT affect the true underlying colors--it only displays these colors in the map-editing area of Porymap.

-   :param number paletteIndex: the palette index
+   :param paletteIndex: the palette index
+   :type paletteIndex: number
-   :param array colors: array of colors.
+   :param colors: array of colors.
 Each color is a 3-element RGB array
+   :type colors: array
-   :param boolean forceRedraw: Redraw the elements with the updated palette.
+   :param forceRedraw: Redraw the elements with the updated palette.
 Defaults to ``true``.
 Redrawing the elements that use palettes is expensive, so it can be useful to batch together many calls to palette functions and only set ``redraw`` to ``true`` on the final call.
+   :type forceRedraw: boolean

 .. js:function:: map.getSecondaryTilesetPalettesPreview()

    Gets all of the palettes from the secondary tileset of the currently-opened map.

-   :returns array: array of arrays of colors.
+   :returns: array of arrays of colors.
 Each color is a 3-element RGB array
+   :rtype: array

 .. js:function:: map.setSecondaryTilesetPalettesPreview(palettes, forceRedraw = true)

    Sets all of the palettes in the secondary tileset of the currently-opened map.
 This will NOT affect the true underlying colors--it only displays these colors in the map-editing area of Porymap.

-   :param array palettes: array of arrays of colors.
+   :param palettes: array of arrays of colors.
 Each color is a 3-element RGB array
+   :type palettes: array
-   :param boolean forceRedraw: Redraw the elements with the updated palettes.
+   :param forceRedraw: Redraw the elements with the updated palettes.
 Defaults to ``true``.
 Redrawing the elements that use palettes is expensive, so it can be useful to batch together many calls to palette functions and only set ``redraw`` to ``true`` on the final call.
+   :type forceRedraw: boolean

 .. js:function:: map.getPrimaryTilesetPalette(paletteIndex)

    Gets a palette from the primary tileset of the currently-opened map.

-   :param number paletteIndex: the palette index
+   :param paletteIndex: the palette index
+   :type paletteIndex: number
-   :returns array: array of colors.
+   :returns: array of colors.
 Each color is a 3-element RGB array
+   :rtype: array

 .. js:function:: map.setPrimaryTilesetPalette(paletteIndex, colors, forceRedraw = true)

    Sets a palette in the primary tileset of the currently-opened map.
 This will permanently affect the palette and save the palette to disk.

-   :param number paletteIndex: the palette index
+   :param paletteIndex: the palette index
+   :type paletteIndex: number
-   :param array colors: array of colors.
+   :param colors: array of colors.
 Each color is a 3-element RGB array
+   :type colors: array
-   :param boolean forceRedraw: Redraw the elements with the updated palette.
+   :param forceRedraw: Redraw the elements with the updated palette.
 Defaults to ``true``.
 Redrawing the elements that use palettes is expensive, so it can be useful to batch together many calls to palette functions and only set ``redraw`` to ``true`` on the final call.
+   :type forceRedraw: boolean

 .. js:function:: map.getPrimaryTilesetPalettes()

    Gets all of the palettes from the primary tileset of the currently-opened map.

-   :returns array: array of arrays of colors.
+   :returns: array of arrays of colors.
 Each color is a 3-element RGB array
+   :rtype: array

 .. js:function:: map.setPrimaryTilesetPalettes(palettes, forceRedraw = true)

    Sets all of the palettes in the primary tileset of the currently-opened map.
 This will permanently affect the palettes and save the palettes to disk.

-   :param array palettes: array of arrays of colors.
+   :param palettes: array of arrays of colors.
 Each color is a 3-element RGB array
+   :type palettes: array
-   :param boolean forceRedraw: Redraw the elements with the updated palettes.
+   :param forceRedraw: Redraw the elements with the updated palettes.
 Defaults to ``true``.
 Redrawing the elements that use palettes is expensive, so it can be useful to batch together many calls to palette functions and only set ``redraw`` to ``true`` on the final call.
+   :type forceRedraw: boolean

 .. js:function:: map.getSecondaryTilesetPalette(paletteIndex)

    Gets a palette from the secondary tileset of the currently-opened map.

-   :param number paletteIndex: the palette index
+   :param paletteIndex: the palette index
+   :type paletteIndex: number
-   :returns array: array of colors.
+   :returns: array of colors.
 Each color is a 3-element RGB array
+   :rtype: array

 .. js:function:: map.setSecondaryTilesetPalette(paletteIndex, colors, forceRedraw = true)

    Sets a palette in the secondary tileset of the currently-opened map.
 This will permanently affect the palette and save the palette to disk.

-   :param number paletteIndex: the palette index
+   :param paletteIndex: the palette index
+   :type paletteIndex: number
-   :param array colors: array of colors.
+   :param colors: array of colors.
 Each color is a 3-element RGB array
+   :type colors: array
-   :param boolean forceRedraw: Redraw the elements with the updated palette.
+   :param forceRedraw: Redraw the elements with the updated palette.
 Defaults to ``true``.
 Redrawing the elements that use palettes is expensive, so it can be useful to batch together many calls to palette functions and only set ``redraw`` to ``true`` on the final call.
+   :type forceRedraw: boolean

 .. js:function:: map.getSecondaryTilesetPalettes()

    Gets all of the palettes from the secondary tileset of the currently-opened map.

-   :returns array: array of arrays of colors.
+   :returns: array of arrays of colors.
 Each color is a 3-element RGB array
+   :rtype: array

 .. js:function:: map.setSecondaryTilesetPalettes(palettes, forceRedraw = true)

    Sets all of the palettes in the secondary tileset of the currently-opened map.
 This will permanently affect the palettes and save the palettes to disk.

-   :param array palettes: array of arrays of colors.
+   :param palettes: array of arrays of colors.
 Each color is a 3-element RGB array
+   :type palettes: array
-   :param boolean forceRedraw: Redraw the elements with the updated palettes.
+   :param forceRedraw: Redraw the elements with the updated palettes.
 Defaults to ``true``.
 Redrawing the elements that use palettes is expensive, so it can be useful to batch together many calls to palette functions and only set ``redraw`` to ``true`` on the final call.
+   :type forceRedraw: boolean

 .. js:function:: map.getMetatileLabel(metatileId)

    Gets the label for the specified metatile.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :returns string: the label
+   :returns: the label
+   :rtype: string

 .. js:function:: map.setMetatileLabel(metatileId, label)